vasconcel/vasconcel/README.md

 ## About
 Undergraduate student in Systems Analysis and Development at UFCA, focusing on becoming a specialist in Data Analytics and driving growth and innovation with high-impact solutions.
-I am skilled in building solutions with Python and AI tools, and currently, I am dedicating myself to studying SQL for data manipulation and extraction from various data sources (relational databases, NoSQL, and Big Data).
+Skilled in building solutions with Python and AI tools, I am also dedicating myself to studying SQL for data manipulation and extraction from various data sources (relational databases, NoSQL, and Big Data).

 ## Expertise